SquareOneJourney/TheMovieGame/app-store-assets/app-store-descriptions.md

 ### Microsoft Store (PWA)
 **The Movie Game - Movie Trivia PWA**

 A fun movie trivia game where you guess movies from actor clues.
-Play against AI or challenge friends in this engaging Progressive Web App.
+Challenge Mr. Robot in this engaging single-player Progressive Web App.

 ### Samsung Galaxy Store (PWA)
 **The Movie Game**